EGI-Federation/cloud-info-provider/README.md

 information.
 See the `sample.openstack.yaml` and `sample.opennebularocci.yaml`
 for example configurations for each provider.

-There are three different XYXXX in the yaml file considered by the provider:
+There are three different maps in the yaml file considered by the provider:
 `site`, `compute`, and `storage`:
  * `site` contains basic information of the site.
+The only attribute to define here is the `name` which must contain the site name as defined in GOCDB.
+    Alternatively, the site name can be fetched from `/etc/glite-info-static/site/site.cfg` (or by the file set with the `--glite-site-info-static` option).
-It is only needed if the cloud-info-provider will be used to generate LDIF for a complete site-BDII information.
-This is 'not' the recommended deployment mode in a production infrastructure.
+    Any other information is only relevant to generate a LDIF for a complete site-BDII (*this is not the recommended deployment mode*).

  * `compute` should be present for those sites providing a IaaS computing service.
 It describes the available resources, service endpoints,